 — Julien JODRY (@JJODRY) March 31, 2021

-This one doesn’t come from a car company, rather from Auto Moto.
-The ‘scoop’ involves brand new Maserati MC20-based Citroen SM, for which the French publication has provided neat renders.
+This one didn’t come from a car company, rather from Auto Moto.
+The ‘scoop’ involved brand new Maserati MC20-based Citroen SM, for which the French publication provided neat renders.
 How good does the MC20 look with wheel spats?
-We’re kind of sad this isn’t real.
+We’re kind of sad this one wasn’t real.